 30. Cooking utensils

 It can be hard to remember all your cooking utensils and keep them together, which is why I love this set that comes in its own bag.

 No list of things to take camping is complete without a multi-purpose knife because this one item can serve multiple purposes.
 This one has a sharp knife you can use to cut rope or cook, a screwdriver, a can opener and bottle opener, and more.

 32. Plates, bowls, cups, glasses

-You want durable dishes and cutlery that will stand up to a bit of banging around.
-This set for four people has handy mesh bags for keeping each set together – an effective way to help keep everything organized (which is essential when camping).
+You want durable dishes that will stand up to a bit of banging around.
+This set for four people has handy bags for keeping each set together – an effective way to help keep everything organized (which is essential when camping).